Cody Bellinger Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 15th in MLB.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Pirates' 4.55 team ERA ranks 21st among all league pitching staffs.
+- The Pirates have the 21st-ranked team ERA among all league pitching staffs (4.54).

-- Pirates pitchers combine to surrender the eighth-fewest home runs in baseball (140 total, 1.1 per game).
+- The Pirates allow the seventh-fewest home runs in baseball (140 total, 1.1 per game).

-- Zastryzny gets the call to start for the Pirates, his first this season.

-- It's the first appearance this season for the 31-year-old southpaw, and his first outing in more than a year.

 © 2023 Data Skrive.
 All rights reserved.